aneshodza/Shoppinglist_Backend/CallsDocumentation.md

 This call returns the user with this id.
 The call requires a RequestBody with the users password and username

 #### _Put(path = "./people")_
 This call needs a RequestBody with a full user.
-It returns a Person with the status as it's username.
+It returns a Person with the status as it's username

 ## **Item**
 #### _Get(path = "./items")_